 Across the Curriculum

 Dickinson offers numerous courses in arts and humanities, social sciences and laboratory sciences that explore the different dimensions of sustainability from a variety of perspectives.
-Over 96%* of our Class of 2015 graduates will have taken a sustainability course during their studies at Dickinson, without requirement (*this doesn't include courses taken abroad).
+Over 96%* of our Class of 2015 graduates took a sustainability course during their studies at Dickinson, without requirement (*this doesn't include courses taken abroad).

 Sustainability Investigations (SINV) courses engage students in deep and focused study of problems of sustainability as a major emphasis of the course.
 They may focus on a selected dimension of sustainability, but do so in context with and reference to the three major dimensions of sustainability: social (including cultural), economic and environmental.
 Many of these courses use sustainability or sustainable development as an explicit lens through which to examine questions about society, economic and human development, science and technology, or human interactions with the environment.
 But courses that use other paradigms may also be considered to be Sustainability Investigations courses if they examine social, economic, and environmental dimensions of questions about meeting human needs in a world of finite resources and complex, interconnected systems.